Cover image for blog title on how to become a better self-taught artist

 Start with the end in mind because knowing where you want to go with your art will help determine the path to get there.

-Hobbyist or professional?
-Are you exploring potential revenue streams for your art as a business?
-Or want to grow for personal development as a hobby?
+• Are you exploring potential revenue streams for your art as a business?

-For the purpose of this example let’s say that we’re aiming for somewhere in the middle because that’s where I was.
+For this example let’s say that we’re aiming for “a bit of both” because that’s where I was.

 I started daydreaming about having the freedom to spend more time doing art.
 To get there maybe I could: